 The Mitzvah Project: Study Guide

-The Mitzvah Project is a Holocaust-themed presentation by Roger Grunwald.
+The Mitzvah Project is a Holocaust-themed presentation created by Roger Grunwald.
 Roger, pictured right, is a playwright, actor and the son of a Holocaust survivor.

 What is the Holocaust?